 The Impact of Mentorship

 BEING a mentor, too, is a life-changing experience.
-Whether it’s been with dance students or business owners, sitting in the mentor seat for more than two decades has shown me that guiding someone else is a powerful responsibility—one that can’t be replicated in any other way.
+Whether it’s been with dance students or business owners, sitting in the mentor seat has shown me that guiding someone else is a powerful responsibility—one that can’t be replicated in any other way.
 There is a unique influence that comes with being a mentor: you’re a friend and confidant; part sounding board and part adviser.
 How great is it to have a role like that in someone ELSE’S life?
-Pretty darn great!
+Pretty great!

 What I’ve learned over the years is how valuable it is to be BOTH a mentee and a mentor.
 You get to grow from the lessons of those who’ve “been there” and you get to share your own lessons with those who are rising up.
 Personally, there’s never been a time in my life where I didn’t benefit from each of those perspectives.